 At the end of the course, there will be an online assessment, which you will need to pass to complete the course.
 Answers are marked instantly and automatically, allowing you to know straight away whether you have passed.
 If you haven’t, there’s no limit on the number of times you can take the final exam.
 All this is included in the one-time fee you paid for the course itself.

-In module two, we will explore Bowlby’s Attachment Theory and the key components of attachment, including the evolution of imprinting.
+In this module, we will explore Bowlby’s Attachment Theory and the key components of attachment, including the evolution of imprinting.

-In module three, we will learn about how separation and loss affect children and adolescents, covering key topics such as grief, divorce and foster care.
+In this module, we will learn about how separation and loss affect children and adolescents, covering key topics such as grief, divorce and foster care.

-In module five, we will familiarise with some basic cognitive development theories, as well as explore cognitive milestones in children and adolescents, age-by-age.
+This module will familiarise the learners with some basic cognitive development theories, as well as explore cognitive milestones in children and adolescents, age-by-age.
 It covers Piaget’s Theory of cognitive development stages.

-In module six, we will gain a deeper understanding of the general stages of cognitive and emotional development, with an in-depth look at attachment and bonding, family factors and social fears in children.
+In this module, we will gain a deeper understanding of the general stages of cognitive and emotional development

-In module seven, we will study intellectual development at different ages, with a close look at personality and character development.
+In this module, we will study intellectual development at different ages, with a close look at personality and character development.

-In module eight, we will broaden our understanding of phonological, lexical and morpho-syntactic development in children, with an overview of common learning/communication difficulties.
+In this module, we will broaden our understanding of phonological, lexical and morpho-syntactic development in children, with an overview of common learning/communication difficulties.

-In module ten, we will develop our knowledge of developmental problems in infancy, from sleep problems to potty training and psychoeducation.
-It also covers autism and the family-based approach to managing autism.
+In this module, we will develop our knowledge of developmental problems in infancy, from sleep problems to potty training and psychoeducation.

-In module eleven, we will explore common issues in childhood, including behavioural disorders and childhood anxiety.
-It covers social information-processing theory and development of the concept of pain.
+In this module, we will explore common issues in childhood and adolescence, including behavioural disorders and anxiety.